-Children must bring a bag lunch from home.
-One - 8 oz. milk, will be provided per day, or children may bring their own beverages from home - no soda or other caffeinated beverages.
+Students must bring a bag lunch from home.
+One - 8 oz. milk, will be provided per day, or children may bring their own beverages from home - no energy drinks, soda, or other caffeinated beverages1.
 When preparing lunches, please keep in mind the following: